davemake/paypal_api/README.markdown

 ## Testing

+you can run the tests: `$ bundle exec rspec spec`

-i'm an rspec kinda guy. note that i have test for actual requests against the paypal sandbox server, but they are off by default. remove the line about `:slow_paypal` in `spec/spec_helper.rb` to turn these back on.
+i'm an rspec kinda guy, hopefully you are ok with that. note that i have tests for actual requests against the paypal sandbox server, but they are turned off by default. remove the line about `:slow_paypal` in `spec/spec_helper.rb` to turn these back on.

 also note that, for the Adaptive Payments api, an application id is required, for testing,